-38 What information must companies publicly disclose?
+What information must companies publicly disclose?
 How often must disclosure be made?

-Annual reports and accounts consisting of the directors' report, auditor's report and financial statements must be filed with the Corporate Affairs Commission after every annual general meeting of a company.
+Annual reports and accounts consisting of the directors' report, auditor's report and financial statements must be filed with the CAC after every annual general meeting of a company.
 These documents can be accessed by the general public upon payment of the requisite fee.

-Other information filed with the Corporate Affairs Commission, which is available to the public, includes any changes in the composition of the board of directors, return of allotment of shares, change of registered address, charges on the company's assets, the appointment of receivers or liquidators, etc. Outside the statutory requirements, companies are encouraged to also include corporate governance reports laying out the company's governance structure, policies and practices in their annual reports.
+Other information filed with the CAC, which is available to the public, includes any changes in the composition of the board of directors, return of allotment of shares, change of registered address, charges on the company's assets, the appointment of receivers or liquidators, etc. Outside the statutory requirements, companies are encouraged to also include corporate governance reports laying out the company's governance structure, policies and practices in their annual reports.

-Quoted companies are required to make certain disclosures to the Nigerian Stock Exchange and the Securities and Exchange Commission from time to time.
+Quoted companies are required to make certain disclosures to the Nigerian Exchange Limited and the Securities and Exchange Commission (SEC) from time to time.
 These disclosures include:

-- information on acquisitions of other companies or businesses; - preliminary results for any year, half-year or quarter and comparative figures in respect of the profits before and after taxation, even if this calls for the qualification that these figures are provisional or subject to auditing; - information on any proposed changes in the capital structure of the company or redemption of securities; - · financial statements; and - interim reports, such as first quarter, half-year and ninemonth accounts.
+- · information on acquisitions of other companies or businesses; - preliminary results for any year, half-year or quarter and comparative figures in respect of the profits/losses before and after taxation, even if this calls for the qualification that these figures are provisional or subject to auditing; - information on any proposed changes in the capital structure of the company or redemption of securities; - financial statements; and - interim reports, such as first quarter, half-year and nine-month accounts.

 In addition, the annual reports must disclose, among other things, the directors' direct and indirect holdings in the issued shares, substantial shareholdings representing 5 per cent or more of issued shares and a five-year financial summary.
-The Central Bank of Nigeria Code of Corporate Governance for Banks and Discount Houses in Nigeria and the Securities and Exchange Commission Code of Corporate Governance in Nigeria also require a board to disclose its risk management policy in its annual report, and the Nigerian Code of Corporate Governance also prescribes including a statement on a company's environmental, social and governance activities in its corporate governance report.
+The CBN Code and the SEC Code also require a board to disclose its risk management policy in its annual report, and the Nigerian Code of Corporate Governance also prescribes including a statement on a company's environmental, social and governance activities in its corporate governance report.